Developing

 the Next Generation

-of Black Ag Professionals
+of Ag Professionals

 The Partnership Between CISC and INFAS

-In total, the CISC selected 8 fellows and 4 honorees.
-Our fellows represent 7 different HBCU’s, 6 disciplines, and include 1 PhD candidate and 7 masters candidates.
-Our honorees represent different 3 HBCU’s, 4 disciplines and include 3 PhD candidates and 1 masters candidate.
-Honorees and Fellows presented their research via poster and oral presentations at the Professional Ag Workers Conference (PAWC) in November 2022 with expenses paid by the CHFP Fellowship.
-One of our honorees, Chinedu Ahuchaogu of the University of Maryland Eastern Shore, won third place in the Gamma Sigma Delta Student Competition.
+Honorees and Fellows presented their research via poster and oral presentations at the Professional Ag Workers Conference (PAWC) in November 2024 with expenses paid by the CHFP Fellowship.
+Two of our Fellows, Joel Alabi of the North Carolina A&T State University, and Johnpaul Kagulire of Tuskegee University, both won third place in both the poster and oral presentations during the Gamma Sigma Delta Student Competition.

-The 2024–2025 CHFP Fellows are sowing bold futures in Black agriculture, even as the soil grows more contested.
+The 2024–2025 CHFP Fellows are sowing bold futures in agriculture, even as the soil grows more contested.

 Across HBCU campuses and the food systems they study and serve, these fellows rise — graduate students who are researchers, organizers, storytellers, and visionaries.
-From rural development to urban food equity, from soil science to food sovereignty, their scholarship is rooted in lived experience and their leadership shaped by community accountability.

 This year’s CHFP cohort brings together Master’s and PhD students from across the South and beyond — each pursuing degrees in agriculture, food systems, and natural resources.
 They’ve been selected not only for academic rigor, but for a commitment to transforming food and land systems through a lens of equity, history, and hope.